benblazak/ergodox-firmware/readme.md

 # [ergodox-firmware][]: Firmware for the [ErgoDox keyboard][]

-The official website is <ergodox.org>.
+The official website is <www.ergodox.org>.
+Binaries can be downloaded [here] [dropbox-download-page].
 Also see the [geekhack] (http://geekhack.org/showthread.php?22780-Interest-Check-Custom-split-ergo-keyboard) and [deskthority]